 Key Highlights

-Shockwave therapy for ED offers a non-invasive, sound wave-based treatment that improves blood flow, with studies showing a 60-70% success rate in men, particularly those with vascular ED.
+• Shockwave therapy for erectile dysfunction (ED) offers a non-invasive, sound wave-based treatment that improves blood flow, with studies showing a 60-70% success rate in men, particularly those with vascular ED.

-While the treatment is considered safe and minimally painful, it remains off-label and not FDA-approved, making it an experimental option with costs ranging from $2,400 to $7,200.
+• While the shockwave therapy treatment is considered safe and minimally painful, it remains an experimental option and not FDA-approved, with variability in treatment protocols and patient responses.
+Costs range from $2,400 to $7,200.

 Why Do I Have Erectile Dysfunction?